MikeDev75015/mongodb-pipeline-builder/Readme.md

 # `mongodb-pipeline-builder`

-<span style="display: block; font-weight: bold; font-size: 20px; whitespace: nowrap;">[ pre-release ]</span>
+## <span style="display: block; font-weight: bold; whitespace: nowrap;">[ pre-release ]</span>

 </p>

 <p style="text-align: justify; width: 100%;font-size: 15px;">
-is a pipeline builder for the aggregate method of a mongoDB collection.
+is a pipeline builder for the db.collection.aggregate method and db.aggregate method.
 It will simplify pipelines by making them more readable and much easier to edit.
 It also allows you to test your pipelines on a dataset in order to verify them.
+Pipeline stages appear in an array.
+Documents pass through the stages in sequence.
 </p>

 ## npm package <img src="https://pbs.twimg.com/media/EDoWJbUXYAArclg.png" width="24" height="24" />